 - Lascivious acts with a child under the age of twelve

-After you are found guilty or convicted of a crime in Iowa, sentencing procedures start.
+Sentencing procedures start after you are found guilty or convicted of a crime in Iowa.

-You have to agree to a deferred in order to receive one.
+You have to agree to a deferred to receive one.

 After you're granted a deferred, you will be placed on probation.

-Once you comply with all the requirements of probation and pay your fees, you will be successfully discharged from probation “without entry of judgment.”
-This will function similarly to expungement — the Court will still be able to see that you were charged with the crime and received a deferred judgment on it, but people looking around on Iowa Courts Online won’t be able to find it.
+Once you follow all the probation requirements and pay your fees, you will be successfully discharged from probation "without entry of judgment."
+This will function similarly to expungement -- the Court will still be able to see that you were charged with the crime and received a deferred judgment on it, but people looking around on Iowa Courts Online won't find it.

 Two.
-It’s a lifetime max of two deferred judgments.
-You can’t change your mind later about an earlier deferred and use it for a later offense.
+That's all you can ever get.
+It's a lifetime max of two deferred judgments.
+You can't change your mind later about an earlier deferred and use it for a later offense.

 Who should not accept a deferred judgment?

-Some people aren’t good candidates for deferred judgments.
-Know yourself — if you’re a regular drug user and aren’t ready or willing to get sober, for instance, you’re going to drop a dirty UA at some point and the court will likely revoke your deferred and impose a harsher sentence.
+Some people aren't good candidates for deferred judgments.
+Know yourself -- if you're a regular drug user and aren't ready or willing to get sober, for instance, you're going to drop a dirty UA at some point (and they'll be asking if you're convicted of a drug offense), and the court will likely revoke your deferred and impose the original, harsher sentence.

-If you won’t be able to comply with the terms of probation, it may be better to refuse a deferred judgment and explore other options.
+If you cannot follow the terms of probation, it may be better to refuse a deferred judgment and explore other options.
 Talk to your lawyer about whether a deferred judgment is a good fit for your situation.
+Call (515) 200-2787.